-The Bill proposes the introduction of new section 81A of the GST Act.
+The Bill proposes the introduction of new section 81B of the GST Act.
 The new section would prevent taxpayers and the Commissioner of Inland Revenue from amending historic GST assessments in a way that would be inconsistent with proposed new sections 5(6EC) to 5(6EE).
-This limitation would apply retrospectively to the date of the Bill's introduction.
+This limitation would apply retrospectively to 30 August 2022.